 The Warrior also has access to a horn, which draws enemy attention in an area over to them.

 The Paladin is the second Tank class.

-Paladins receive a hammer which they can lightning charge by raising it over their head.
-Paladins also have access to three Librams, which are specialty spells that give you an advantage.
+Paladins receive a hammer that they can lightning charge by raising it over their head.
+Paladins also have access to three Librams, specialty spells that give you an advantage.
 The three Librams the Paladin has:

 - Agro Call – Draws enemy focus and attention over to you

 - Empowerment – Boosts your next attack or healing spell